 ##### snipped #####

-Repeating --type is the quickest way to drop noisy .device entries.
+Separate multiple types with commas to keep the command readable.
 When a specific unit type has its own dedicated listing command, such as systemctl list-timers, that command usually adds more type-specific columns.

 5. Filter by exact name or glob pattern when only a subset of loaded units is relevant.